-Enterprises are adopting APIs, Cloud Services and microservice-based architecture more than ever.
+Enterprises are adopting APIs, Cloud Services, and microservice-based architecture more than ever.
 And by that, the demand for API-based integration is overwhelming the enterprise IT.
-Quite often, they become a bottleneck for integration requirements from business departments that need to combine data and services from different providers, such as Cloud Applications, into new and innovative customer products.
+Quite often, they become a bottleneck for integration requirements from business departments that need to combine data and services from different providers, such as Cloud Applications, into new and innovative custom products.

 To overcome this bottleneck and enable companies to be most innovative, Enterprise IT must allow businesses to do integration tasks on their own.
 The API Management solution must become a real platform: A self-service platform enabling business departments to provide and consume services easily.
 For that IT is providing the API Solution, along with processes and tools, still making sure APIs are secured, deployed in a controlled way, but not being responsible anymore for each individual API.

 These tools and processes must support the whole API Lifecycle starting from API Design, quickly Mock-Up an API, control the API Usage in production and lastly a process to retire an API.

 The primary goal of an enterprise API Management platform is to make internal and external services discoverable, by providing a centralized API Catalog.
 This enables business departments, for example, to find an existing integration in a cloud application and combine that data in their own projects.
 The same applies to services created by On-Premise Applications.
 Going this way enables a company to massively increase its own innovative strength.

 But, you can only discover in the platform, what has been registered before.
 Hence, the Self-Service processes for API Service provided are super important for the success of the API Management platform.